How to download

 If you have run out of downloads or are still experiencing difficulties, please let us know.

 When using an Apple device, by default the PDF will open in a web browser (like Safari) or using Preview – while this allows you to view the guide, it does not automatically save a copy.

-After opening the guides on your device (iPad, iPad Mini, iPhone, iTouch), you can save a copy into your PDF reader app by tapping the screen – this will prompt you to open and save the file using an app (like Adobe Reader, Goodreader etc).
+After opening the guides on your device (iPad, iPad Mini, iPhone, iTouch), you must still save a copy into your PDF reader app of choice by tapping the screen – this will prompt you to open and save the file using an app (like iBooks, Adobe Reader, Goodreader, Kindle etc).

-We recommend using free apps like Adobe Reader or iBooks.
+We recommend using iBooks or free apps like Adobe Reader.
 Once you have downloaded a PDF reader, you will be able to save the files to your device and then view them without connecting to the internet - this will save you time, money and data charges.

 A more reliable alternative is to download the files to your desktop computer or laptop.
 You can then either copy them across, or email them as an attachment to the email account you have set up on your device.
 This also means that if you ever lose access to your files on your device, you will have access to them as long as you save the email or keep the files saved on your home computer.